Vasco da Gama: Kozhikode, India

 The fleet arrived in Kappadu near Kozhikode (known as Kozhikode at the time, subsequently known as Calicut and now renamed Kozhikode) on the Malabar Coast (present-day Kerala state of India) on 20 May 1498.
 The Zamorin (Samoothiri) of Kozhikode, who was at that time staying in his second capital at Ponnani, returned to the city on hearing the news of the foreign fleet's arrival.
 The navigator was received with traditional hospitality, including a grand procession of at least 3,000 armed Nairs, but an interview with the Zamorin failed to produce any concrete results.
 When local authorities asked da Gama's fleet, "What brought you hither?", they replied that they had come "in search of Christians and spices."
 For a moment he thought that he found long-lost Christians.
 He entered a temple, saw the statue of the Virgin Mary and fell on his knees in front of the statue.
 It turned out to be the Hindu goddess Parvati in a Brahmin temple.
 The presents that da Gama sent to the Zamorin as gifts from Dom Manuel – four cloaks of scarlet cloth, six hats, four branches of corals, twelve almasares, a box with seven brass vessels, a chest of sugar, two barrels of oil and a cask of honey – were trivial, and failed to impress.
 While the Zamorin's officials wondered at why there was no gold or silver, the Muslim merchants who considered da Gama their rival suggested that the latter was only an ordinary pirate and not a royal ambassador.
 Vasco da Gama's request for permission to leave a factor behind him in charge of the merchandise he could not sell was turned down by the King, who insisted that da Gama pay customs duty – preferably in gold – like any other trader, which strained the relation between the two.
 Annoyed by this, da Gama carried a few Nairs and sixteen fishermen (mukkuva) off with him by force.

+According to several historians, Vasco da Gama's voyage to India was driven by religious and commercial objectives.
+The expedition was undertaken under the authority of Doctrine of Discovery, and the Portuguese Crown sought to spread Christianity, challenge Muslim dominance in the trade route of Indian Ocean, and get direct access to spice trade.
+Upon arriving in India the members of the da Gama's party declared that they had come "in search of Christians and spices".